 Besides, both feral and stray cats can be skittish enough.
 Stray felines might run away if they are not socialized.
 On the other hand, ferals will even deny having eye contact with you.

 Also, just like a feral, a stray cat might fight back if it is angry or scared.
 But the chances of taming down a stray cat are higher when they feel that you are not at all a threat to them.
 On the contrary, ferals will never show you any sign of friendship even if you feed them regularly.
 However, you can try to socialize a feral by following the correct method of taming them.
 But the success rate is poor enough.

-- It is possible for a stray cat to adapt to staying around people which makes it a common practice to adopt stray cats as pets
+- A stray cat can adapt to staying around people, which makes it a common practice to adopt stray cats as pets.

 - Adult feral cats are impossible to adopt since they are not socialized.
 In most cases where animal control picks up such a cat, they are killed.

 - The degree of socialization is essential in applying the Trap-Neuter-Return technique to cats.
 Stray cats often get adopted, while feral cats are released outdoors.

 - If a cat is frightened or trapped, it will be impossible to identify accurately if it is a feral or stray cat.
 Socialization in cats is only noticeable if they are relaxed.